tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 where pre-verified Attestation Results are presented.
 The extensions defined here allow peers to indicate their support for attestation and negotiate which attestation format and Verifier to use.

+<cref>Can we simplify this structure: remove the dual request/proposal, and unify the evidence+AR to a single
+negotiation extension.
+But also express Passport mode with and without freshness.</cref>

 ## Evidence Extensions (Background Check Model) {#evidence-extensions}